 Dropped off is code for “We can’t deal with this dog.
 He’s yours …”

-That happens a lot at the shelter.
+That happens a lot.
 A once-loved pet becomes too old or sick and the owner doesn’t know what to do with it.
 The shelter is a convenient dumping ground where unwanted pets are either adopted or “put to sleep.”

 Things didn’t look good for little Timbit.
 He was in bad shape.
 Yorkies are cute, but not this one.
-Timbit’s entire side was swollen and blistered.
+Much of Timbit’s fur was gone.
+His entire side was swollen and blistered.
 Pus oozed out.
-Much of his fur was gone.

 The animal suffered from a skin condition that left large, bloody wounds — the result of nonstop scratching.

 The young woman gave Timbit emergency medical care and put him on a strict diet.
-If that didn’t work, he’d be euthanized.
+If that didn’t work, the animal would be euthanized.
 Killed.

 [Photo of Dr. Melanie and Timbit was taken at her clinic in early 2018.]